qvest-digital/sch_jens/janz/qdisc.md

 respective signal (Y for bypass; L, N or B respectively for operative traffic) to change so they can proceed.
-For bypass traffic that’s an Asig (exit signal), passing them on to the NIC (network interface) at (underlying) link speed.
+For bypass traffic that’s an Asig (exit signal), passing them on to the NIC (network interface) at underlying (physical) link speed.
 For regular traffic, things are a bit more complicated (see below) but the waiting is true for these as well.

 These signals are in the `dequeue` domain however.
-Linux splits the process of sending packets into two parts, and they are not called one after another — rather, `enqueue` is called whenever something (a local application or routing) wants to send whereas `dequeue` is called whenever the network interface is open to receive new frames to pass on to the physical link.
+Linux splits the process of sending packets into two parts, and they are not called one after another — rather, `enqueue` is called whenever something (a local application or routing) wants to send whereas `dequeue` is called whenever the network interface is open to receive new frames to pass on to the underlying physical link.

 #### drop checks